 With so much negativity directed at your profession, you have to find the fire that drove you once before.
 This fire will help ignite the passion you had before and can help give meaning to your job.
 Why did you get into the career you chose?
 Find that answer and then focus on that again.
 If it was helping people, what made you feel fulfilled in accomplishing that?
 Sometimes taking the time and talking about your work with a co-worker can help you find the positives and good things you have done.
 Find a goal for personal accomplishment and not one for someone else’s approval.
 This inner goal can help bring happiness and meaning to your work and personal life.

 If you feel like people are going after your profession take the time to read up about the history of your profession.
 Stigmas and media attention can bring negative emotions and thoughts towards a profession, which has shown throughout time.
-Stigmas can be associated with any profession and they are higher in law enforcement.
+Stigmas can be associated with any profession and they appear to be higher in law enforcement.
 Taking the time to help de-stigmatize yourself and profession can give you control and meaning back which can help for happiness.

 If you are in a position of supervising take the time to talk about the positives of work.
-This will make your employees moral rise along with yours in the process.
+This will make your employees morale rise along with yours in the process.
 When things are changing take a positive look at them.
 Explain the reason for the changes to your employees don’t do the old saying “they told us we can’t anymore”.
 No one wants to be told what he or she can and can’t do, we want to be educated and feel like we are part of the change.

 Law enforcement is a great career that gives you the opportunity to make a difference in someone’s life.
 It is one of the few professions that you can save someone’s life and change a community.
 All professions change and evolve with time and technology; law enforcement is no exception.
 If you feel overwhelmed and not part of the change in your department, take the time to find the answers.
 Talk to your peers and supervisors; find any forums and boards that you can be part of to create change.